Our interview with Gudrun Sjoden proves she’s one of the coolest grannies in fashion!

 Unlike most (usually male) designers, Gudrun Sjoden wants women to be two things: happy and comfortable.
 Her waistbands here are often elastic; hemlines are low; shoes are sensible; cuts are generous.
 These are not clothes you’d be likely to see on New York fashion editors or sullen French architects – this is style for Earth Mamas and Now Age warriors who couldn’t care less about keeping up with trends or competitive dressing, and there are quite a few of them: when I met her at the launch of an exhibition of her work at London’s Fashion & Technology Museum, she was surrounded by devoted fans, and the crowd was so thick you could barely find the lady herself.

 Gudrun Sjoden’s style may not be cutting edge, but her philosophy sure is – she was one of the first ever fully eco-friendly labels, and she proudly carries that ethic to her label still today.
-The trend for sustainability has only made her more popular, and so I was delighted when she found the time to share her thoughts on sustainable fashion, growing older and the importance of colour in this exclusive interview for Eluxe Magazine.
+The trend for sustainability has only made her more popular, and so I was delighted when she found the time to share her thoughts on sustainable fashion, growing older and the importance of colour.
+Check out our interview with Gudrun Sjoden, below.

 Your clothing can almost be defined in one word: colourful.
 What does colour mean for you?